Amd-Khalid/Application-Security-Testing-DVWA/README.md

 Explanation of why it worked: The Medium security level attempts to secure the application by aggressively sanitizing the "Message" parameter and applying a case-sensitive `<script>` filter to the "Name" parameter.
 Furthermore, it implements a client-side HTML restriction (`maxlength="10"`) on the Name input to prevent long payloads.

+Explanation of why the Low level payload failed: The Low payload injected a script directly into the large "Message" box.
+The Medium level applies strict strip_tags() sanitization to the message box and implements a client-side maxlength="10" restriction on the unprotected "Name" box.

 ### Security Level: High

 Payload Used: `<svg onload=alert("High Stored XSS!")>` entered into the "Name" input field (after bypassing client-side length restrictions).